mataluni-bravetto/abe-core-body-template/docs/brand/README.md

 ---

-*This documentation validates that the AI Guardians Chrome extension maintains complete brand consistency and perfect alignment with the target ICP (AI Skeptical Senior Developer).*"
+*This documentation validates that the AiGuardian Chrome extension maintains complete brand consistency and perfect alignment with the target ICP (AI Skeptical Senior Developer).*"